oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 "actions" configuration section
 -------------------------------

 The `actions` configuration section allows to specify action-specific options.
 The options from this section will be added to the entity configuration.
 If an option exists in both entity and action configurations the action option wins.
 The exception is the `exclude` option.
 This option is used to disable an action for a specific entity and it is not copied to the entity configuration.
-Now `get`, `get_list` and `delete` actions are supported.

 Each action can have next properties: